 Ironically, 2016 had been full of heights and high jumps for me.

 This same month last year, I went canyoneering in Cebu with good fellows.
 Canyoneering’s main feature is, apparently, the canyons–which are really high FYI.
-Yet I did not get any hint that it also involved a lot of cliff jumping!
+And yet, my super-beginner self did not get any hint that it also involved a lot of cliff jumping!

 So, I was there, at the edge of the cliff, and my fellows were already in the water screaming weee!, while I was still up there screaming MOM!!!